Sebastian-Br/macro.Net/README.md

 # macro.Net

 UI automation framework for Windows platforms.
-Can locate images and text on the screen efficiently, move the mouse
+Can locate images and text on the screen efficiently, move the mouse similar to how a human would, and perform simple keystrokes.

 Prerequisites:
   * Only tested on a 1920x1080 screen with the Tesseract OCR version present in this repository